xxyzz/myblog/_posts/2020-09-05-port-primordia-to-mac.md

 description: "Port Primordia or any other Adventure Game Studio games to macOS Catalina and Linux."
 ---

-I didn't figure out how to run the Primordia game when I first played it, a GOG support staff told me how to load the game with Wineskin and that was before the game language update and one week before macOS dropped support of 32-bit apps.
+I didn't figure out how to run the Primordia game when I first played it, a GOG support staff told me to load the game with Wineskin and that was before the game language update and one week before macOS dropped support of 32-bit apps.
 Now I can neither play the updated game nor the old one because only Windows installer get updated and the latest Wineskin was released in 2012, err.

 Luckily, I found that I can build the game and run it without Wine.
 Primordia is based on Adventure Game Studio(AGS), which is an open source cross-platform game engine.
-Maybe the publisher \*bleep\* up, this game should be working on Linux and macOS.
-What we need to do is extracting game files from the Windows installer and building a 64-bit app, kind like a ScummVM game.
+Maybe the publisher doesn't care, port to Linux and macOS is trivial.
+What we need to do is extracting game files from the Windows installer and building a 64-bit ags engine, kind like a ScummVM game.

 ## Extract game files